 A. Marine Unit, Traffic Unit Differential.
-The pay differential for an officer assigned to the marine unit, or to the traffic unit shall be four percent (4%) above the employee's base rate.
+The pay differential for an Officer assigned to the marine unit, or to the traffic unit shall be four percent (4%) above the employee's base rate.

 - B. Detective.
-The pay differential for an officer assigned as a detective shall be four percent (4%). - C. Bomb Squad Differential.
-The pay differential for an officer assigned to the bomb squad shall be ten percent (10%) above the employee's base pay rate. - D. SWAT Differential.
-The pay differential for an officer assigned to SWAT shall be four percent (4%) above the employee's base pay rate. - E. Canine Differential.
-The pay differential for an officer assigned to the Canine (K-9) unit shall be four percent (4%) above the employee's base pay rate.
-Such officers shall also receive the following compensation: - (1) For each normal work day, the employee shall receive one (1) hour of overtime pay for dog care. - (2) For each shift worked, normal or overtime shall receive one (1) hour of travel time.
+The pay differential for an Officer assigned as a detective shall be four percent (4%). - C. Bomb Squad Differential.
+The pay differential for an Officer assigned to the bomb squad shall be ten percent (10%) above the employee's base pay rate. - D. SWAT Differential.
+The pay differential for an Officer assigned to SWAT shall be four percent (4%) above the employee's base pay rate. - E. Canine Differential.
+The pay differential for an Officer assigned to the Canine (K-9) unit shall be four percent (4%) above the employee's base pay rate.
+Such Officers shall also receive the following compensation: - (1) For each normal work day, the employee shall receive one (1) hour of overtime pay for dog care. - (2) For each shift worked, normal or overtime shall receive one (1) hour of travel time.
 If the shift is a normal workday, the handler leaves one (1) hour prior to the end of shift.
 If the shift is overtime, the travel hour is added to the total hours of overtime.
-If an officer stays for a shift extension, the travel time is paid at the end of the extension.
+If an Officer stays for a shift extension, the travel time is paid at the end of the extension.

-Scheduling K-9 Days Off:
+Scheduling K-9 Days Off

 - (1) For each day off, the handler receives one (1) hour of straight time compensation for dog care, of which one (1) day per month can be taken as compensatory time off in the form of a "K-9 day." - (2) K-9 days are requested in advance and are not subject to the bid vacation rules.
-Instead, the following standards apply: - A. To receive a K-9 day off, the officer must request the day off at least fourteen (14) days in advance. - B. The request will not be denied on the basis that it would require the Department to pay overtime, or on the basis that it would require the Department to mandate another officer to work overtime. - C. The Department may deny the day off request only if one (1) of the following conditions exist: - (i) An emergency which involves the cancellation of all vacation leave; - (ii) A K-9 staffing need that stems from TSA staffing requirements;
+Instead, the following standards apply: - A. To receive a K-9 day off, the Officer must request the day off at least fourteen (14) days in advance. - B. The request will not be denied on the basis that it would require the Department to pay overtime, or on the basis that it would require the Department to mandate another Officer to work overtime. - C. The Department may deny the day off request only if one of the following conditions exist: - (i) An emergency which involves the cancellation of all vacation leave;

-- (iii) A K-9 staffing need that results from a special event; - (iv) The officer's attendance is required for specialized K-9 training, provided that this condition does not apply to routine K-9 training; or - (v) A position needs to be filled due to minimum staffing requirements and, after exhausting mandatory overtime procedures, there is no other officer available to perform the work. - (3) Any excess hours earned or not taken as comp time will be paid at the straight time rate.
+- (ii) A K-9 staffing need that stems from TSA staffing requirements; - (iii) A K-9 staffing need that results from a special event; - (iv) The Officer's attendance is required for specialized K-9 training, provided that this condition does not apply to routine K-9 training; - (v) A position needs to be filled due to minimum staffing requirements and, after exhausting mandatory overtime procedures, there is no other Officer available to perform the work; or - (vi) The Chief has the discretion to deny a canine day off based on canine staffing. - (3) Any excess hours earned or not taken as comp time will be paid at the straight time rate.
 If the handler has not accumulated the full day of comp time the difference can be made up with vacation hours to take the K-9 day with the supervisor's approval.